wamp-proto/wamp-proto/rfc/text/advanced/ap_10_rpc_progressive_calls.md

 A call invocation MUST *always* end in a *normal* `CALL` without the `"progress": true` option, or explicitly set `"progress": false` which is the default.

+**Request Id Verification**

+When the *Progressive Calls* feature is supported, a *Caller* MAY use a prior request ID in a `CALL` message to reference an already active progressive call.
+However, if a `CALL` request ID refers to an active request that is not a progressive call, then that shall be considered a protocol violation.

+When checking `CALL` request IDs, if a request with the given ID is no longer active, then it shall NOT be considered a protocol violation.
+This is necessary to cope with the race condition of a *Caller* sending a subsequent progressive `CALL` while a *Dealer* concurrently sends an `ERROR` or final `RESULT` back to the *Caller*.
+To avoid having to store the history of past requests, the *Dealer* doesn't need to check that the expired request ID belonged to an actual call.

 **Progressive Calls and Shared Registration**